koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/evaluation_of_a_clustering_scheme.md

 we need one or more score function to measure various properties of the clusters and of the clustering scheme as a whole

 - ad esempio, vorremmo uno score utile a capire il parametro k in k-means

-It is related only to the result, not to the clustering technique

 # Cohesion and separation measures